nock/nock/README.md

    .reply(200);
 ```

-If no `reqheaders` are specified or if `host` is not specified in them, Nock will automatically add `host` value to request header.
+If `reqheaders` is not specified or if `host` is not part of it, Nock will automatically add `host` value to request header.

 ### Specifying Reply Headers